tristanGIANDO/orbit/README.md

 |**Argument of periapsis**|deg||
 |**Random day of perihelion**|yyyy,MM,dd|By default, it is J2000                                               |

+One source I've used a lot is Wikipedia: https://fr.m.wikipedia.org/wiki/Liste_d%27objets_du_Syst%C3%A8me_solaire

+Beware though, it's not always correct or accurate.

+---

 From the data, **Orbit** calculates additional data to refine the creation of orbits.
 |*Result*|Unit|Math|